jepsen-io/jepsen/README.md

 NOTE: Most Jepsen tests are written with more specific requirements in mind---like running on Debian, using `iptables` for network manipulation, etc.
 See the specific test code for more details.

+### Docker (Unsupported)

+There is a [Docker Compose setup](/docker) for running a Jepsen cluster on a single machine.
+Sadly the Docker platform has been something of a moving target; this environment tends to break in new and exciting ways on various platforms every few months.
+If you're a Docker whiz and can get this going reliably on Debian & OS X that's great--pull requests would be a big help.

+Like other containers Docker containers don't have real clocks--that means you generally can't use them to test clock skew.

 ### Setting Up Control Nodes